Nomagno/Halfive/docs/DESIGN_DOC.md

 - Guard rails / Electric guard rails
 - Slower speed (Track is dirty/unpaved) / Faster speed (Track has air suction devices on the floor)

+For more information, please see the HWT (Half-World Track) specification document.

 ### GENERAL FEATURES
 - Gameplay and physics calculations must in all cases remain 2D, without verticality.
 This is in order to support both 2D and 3D frontends.
   - For example, going off track and hard collisions will preferrably result in a short 'teleport' to the last control point, instead of a flashy boom and HVs flying into the air.